w3f/Grants-Program/applications/yiban_chen1.md

 YibanChen plans operate on both the Kusama and Polkadot chains and will be the first application of it's kind that delivers decentralized communication, generalized name login service, and web3 website hosting, all built on Substrate.

 However, Development of the YibanChen won't end after all milestones are met.
 We plan to add features such as expanding `Name Service` feature to support more blockchain storage objects, such as other decentralized protocols and substrate chain discovery.
 We are looking at integrating with more decentralized storage protocols such as DatProtocol.
-Prototyping and testing additional user interfaces including more p2p driven interfaces such as removing IPFS gateways and supporting smolDot in the front-end for substrate communication.
+Prototyping and testing additional user interfaces including more p2p driven interfaces such as removing IPFS gateways with a combination of IPFS.js and offchain::ipfs.
+Also supporting smolDot in the front-end for substrate communication.
 We also plan on building a community around `Voting` to help try and enable better forms of democracy and governance on and off chain.

 There are lot possibilities where this project YibanChen can go and we are very excited to get started on it and make a difference within the Web3 ecosystem.